Pajoge

 Pajoge dance is a traditional Bugis and Makassar dance originating from Bone, South Sulawesi, Indonesia.
 The term Pajoge has three meanings at once.
 From the word joge which means a 'dance', the word pa and joge refers to 'dancers', as well as a 'performance'.

 Based on the dancers, Pajoge dance is divided into two, namely Pajoge Makkunrai and Pajoge Angkong.
 Pajoge Makkunrai is performed by girls, while Pajoge Angkong is performed by transgender dancers.
 Between both, Pajoge Makkunrai is more developed and more staged to date.
-Pajoge Makkunrai developed around the Kingdom of Bone, Wajoq, Soppeng and Barru.
+Pajoge Makkunrai developed around the Kingdom of Bone, Wajoq, Soppeng, and Barru.

 Form and movement

 The pajoge dancing girl is appointed and chosen by the royal family.
-Usually the criteria for dancers are unmarried girls, able to sing or (makkelong), have a beautiful appearance (magello-gello), behave well (ampe-ampe madeceng) and have good posture (malebu-lebu/mabondeng).
+Usually the criteria for dancers are unmarried girls who are able to sing or (makkelong), have a beautiful appearance (magello-gello), behave well (ampe-ampe madeceng), and have good posture (malebu-lebu/mabondeng).
 The number of dancers is usually 4, 8, 10, 12 people or an even number.

-The dancers will wear bodo clothes, with their hair in a bun or what is called a sibollo flower symbol.
-Dancers also wear a triangular crown or jungge.
-Jungge is hanging down near the hips.
+The dancers will wear bodo clothes, with their hair styled in a bun or sibollo flower symbol.
+They also wear a triangular crown, or jungge that is hanging down near the hips.
 Behind the jungge, there is a rocking betel nut or rocking flower decoration.
 Meanwhile, the mandatory property that dancers bring is a fan or papi.

 The musical instruments that accompany the Pajoge Dance are drums and gongs.
 Pajoge dance consists of 20 titles of poetry which means advice or advice.
 Some of the poems that are still known today are the songs of Allah-Allah and Ininnawa Sabbaraki.